Management and Marketing

 MGT 497.
 Internship for General Elective Credit.
 1-3 Hours

 Supervised work experience in partnership with sponsoring employer that is directly relevant to major or minor.
 Must work with internship coordinator and get approval of department chairperson or designee.
 May be used for general elective credit only.
-7 or higher; permission of Internship Coordinator.
+Overall GPA of 3.0 or higher.

 MGT 498.
 Cooperative Education.
 1-3 Hours

 Optional full-time work period off campus alternating with study period on campus.
 (See Chapter X; consult Cooperative Education Office for details.)
 Permission of chairperson or designee required.
 May be used for general elective credit only.
-IBM or ENT majors only.
+MGT or ENT majors only.
+Overall GPA of 3.0 or higher.

 MGT 499.
 Independent Study.
 1-3 Hours

 Supervised study involving directed readings, individual research (library, field, or experimental), or projects in specialized area of management.
 May be taken only once.
 May count as general elective credit.
-Does not apply to requirements for International Business Management or Entrepreneurship major or minor.
+Does not apply to requirements for MGT or ENT major or minor.

-Prerequisite(s): MGT 301; ENT or IBM major; senior standing; sponsorship by faculty member; permission of department chairperson.
+Prerequisites: MGT 301; ENT or MGT major; Senior standing; sponsorship by faculty member; permission of department chairperson.

 Marketing Courses